 Government and public security

-Rights or interests in investments (contractually based investments)
+Rights to or interests in investments (Contractually Based Investments)

 This policy applies to Retail Clients and Professional Clients.
 In accordance with the Firm’s obligations to the client, it has notified the client of the client classification that applies to them.

 4.2.1 Retail Clients

 When dealing with Retail Clients, there is a regulatory assumption that the client can rely on the Firm to protect their interests, and the Firm will apply the best execution to all trades that the client places through it, which will be assessed on the basis of ‘total consideration’.

 Total Consideration is defined as the sum of the price and the costs incurred by the client and it represents the price of the financial instrument and all costs associated with the execution of the client’s order including execution venue fees, clearing and settlement fees, and any other fees paid to third parties involved in the execution of the order.

 The Firm will use third party Platforms as the custodian for the client.
 A quote is received from the platform prior to execution that can either be accepted or rejected.
 The Firm works closely with third party platform providers to ensure the consideration achieved is sufficient and in line with the market and any agreed costs all of which are regulated in their respective jurisdiction which is detailed in our Trading terms and conditions